elf4j/elf4j-api/README.md

 is, the result of `Supplier#get()`, instead of the `Supplier` function itself, should be used to compute the final log message.

 This special handling of `Supplier` arguments is by convention, and not syntactically enforced by the API or SPI.
-It affords the API user the flexibility of mixing `Supplier` and other `Object` types of arguments within the same call of `Logger#log(...)`:
+This allows for the API user to mix up `Supplier` and other `Object` types of arguments within the same call of `Logger#log(...)`:

 ```jshelllanguage
 logger.atInfo()